ChauhanRohan-RC/Fourier-Series/README.md

 # RFS: Retro Fourier Simulator

+#### NOTE: This software supports the findings of the study "From Fourier to the Quantum Uncertainty Principle" R.Singh, P.Biswas.

-A mathematical machine for the simulation and visualization of Fourier Series and Transforms.
-This program is based on the **spring analogy of Fourier Transform** and demonstrates the origin of _**General and Quantum Heisenberg Uncertainty principle**_
+This is a mathematical machine for the simulation and visualization of Fourier Series and Transforms.
+It is based on the **spring analogy of Fourier Transform** and demonstrates the origin of _**General**_ and _**Quantum Heisenberg Uncertainty principles.**_

 ### Video Demonstrations
 * [RFS Playlist](https://www.youtube.com/playlist?list=PL_oeaRvQxDbR0VYYdoNMh3KZO76d03Psq)